 In addition, the La Follette School collaborates with several on- and off-campus partners that provide work experiences by funding PAships.
 All students who apply to the La Follette School by January 1 receive priority consideration for these PAships, which also provide tuition remission (in and out of state), health insurance, and a stipend.
 The following organizations employ or previously employed La Follette School students as project assistants.

 - Evidence-Based Health Policy Project

 Generous La Follette School alumni, faculty, and friends also provide funding for a limited number of scholarships each year.
 All students who apply to the La Follette School by January 1 receive priority consideration for these scholarships.
 There is no separate application.
 The school’s Admissions Committee awards scholarships on a merit basis.

+Students who plan to attend the La Follette School part-time, which is rare, are not considered for funding offers from the La Follette School.
 All students receiving fellowships, scholarships, and PAships are responsible for UW–Madison segregated fees both years.